 Dr. Akbari was appointed as a Director of the Company by the Board in January 2013, and, subsequently, was elected by the Company's stockholders at the 2013 Annual Meeting of Stockholders as a Class II Director.
-Dr. Akbari is currently the President and Chief Executive Officer of AKnowledge Partners, LLC, a global advisory firm providing high-impact consultative strategies and advice to Fortune 1000 companies and private equity firms in the sectors of The Internet of Things, security, big data and analytics.
+Dr. Akbari is currently the President and Chief Executive Officer of AKnowledge Partners, LLC, a global advisory firm providing high-impact consultative strategies and advice to Fortune 1000 companies and private equity firms in the sectors of The Internet of Things, cybersecurity, enterprise software and artificial intelligence.
 From 2007 to 2012, Dr. Akbari was the President and Chief Executive Officer of SkyBitz, Inc., a leading provider of remote asset tracking and security solutions specializing in real-time decision-making tools for companies with unpowered assets such as truck trailing equipment, intermodal containers and rail cars.
 Prior to her service with SkyBitz, Dr. Akbari held executive positions at Microsoft Corporation, Thales Group, TruePosition, Inc., a subsidiary of Liberty Media Corporation, and Cambridge Strategic Management Group (CSMG).
-Dr. Akbari holds a Ph.D. in particle physics from Tufts University and also presently serves as the Chair of the Johns Hopkins University Physics and Astronomy Advisory Council.
-Dr. Akbari also serves on the Board of Directors of Banco Santander, S.A., a company incorporated in Spain and listed on the BME Madrid, GEMALTO N.V., a company incorporated in the Netherlands and listed on the Euronext Amsterdam and Euronext Paris and Veolia S.A., a company incorporated in France and listed on the Euronext Paris.
-Dr. Akbari also serves on the Board of Directors of Omnitracs, LLC, a privately-held, global provider of technology solutions for the transportation and logistics industry.
-Dr. Akbari formerly served from 2014 to 2016 on the board of directors of Covisint Corporation, a company formerly listed on the NASDAQ.
+Dr. Akbari holds a Ph.D. in particle physics from Tufts University and is presently a member of the Business Board of Advisors for Carnegie Mellon University.
+Dr. Akbari also serves on the Board of Directors of Banco Santander, S.A., a company incorporated in Spain and listed on the NYSE, Santander Consumer USA Holdings Inc., a NYSE listed company (as of February 22, 2021, over 80% of which was owned by Santander Holdings USA, Inc., a wholly-owned subsidiary of Banco Santander), and Temenos AG, a company incorporated in Switzerland and listed on the SIX Swiss Exchange.
+Dr. Akbari formerly served on the board of directors of (i) Covisint Corporation, a company formerly listed on the NASDAQ, from 2014 to 2016, (ii) GEMALTO N.V., a company incorporated in the Netherlands and formerly listed on the Euronext Amsterdam and Euronext Paris, from 2013 to 2019, and (iii) Veolia S.A., a company incorporated in France and listed on the Euronext Paris, from 2015 to 2019.